March 15, 2013 Grosvenor Auditorium, National Geographic headquarters in Washington D.C.

 TED’s media initiatives include TED.com, where new TEDTalks are posted daily, the recently launched TED-Ed platform for students and educators, the Open Translation Project, which provides subtitles and interactive transcripts as well as the ability for any TEDTalk to be translated by volunteers worldwide, and TEDBooks, short e-books by speakers that elaborate on a single idea originally presented on TED’s stage.
 TED has established the annual TED Prize, where exceptional individuals with a wish to change the world are given the opportunity to put their wishes into action; TEDx, which offers individuals or groups a way to host local, self-organized events around the world, and the TED Fellows program, helping world-changing innovators from around the globe to become part of the TED community and, with its help, amplify the impact of their remarkable projects and activities.

 TED2013, “The Young.
 The Wise.
 The Undiscovered,” will be held February 25-March 1, 2013.

 Founded in 1888, the National Geographic Society is one of the world’s largest membership-based nonprofit scientific and educational organizations.
 Throughout its 125-year history, the Society has encouraged conservation of natural resources and raised public awareness of the importance of natural places, the plants and wildlife that inhabit them, and the environmental problems that threaten them.
 The Society also encourages stewardship of the planet through research and exploration, and through education.
 As part of National Geographic’s focus on revealing and celebrating the wonders of our planet, it has funded more than 10,000 scientific research, conservation and exploration projects around the globe.

 Revive & Restore is the leading wildlife conservation organization promoting the incorporation of biotechnologies into standard conservation practice.
-Our goal is to revive biodiversity and restore ecosystems for millenia to come.
+Our vision is to revive biodiversity and restore ecosystems for millennia to come.